intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/LLM/CPP_Examples/README.md

 ## 4. Run `llm-npu-cli`

-Then you can run the example with specified paramaters.
+With built `llm-npu-cli`, you can run the example with specified paramaters.
 For example,

 ```cmd
 llm-npu-cli.exe -m <converted_model_path> -n 64 "AI是什么?"
 ```

+Arguments info:
+- `-m` : argument defining the path of saved converted model.
+- `-n` : argument defining how many tokens will be generated.
+- Last argument is your input prompt.

 ### 5. Sample Output
 #### [`Qwen/Qwen2.5-7B-Instruct`](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct)